gravetii/diztl/README.md

 Once the `Node` starts up without any errors, you will be able to search for files that have been shared by other peers in the same network.

 ## Built With
-- gRPC: The project uses gRPC as its communication protocol along with protocol-buffers as the data-interchange format.
+- gRPC: The project uses [gRPC](https://grpc.io/docs/) as its communication protocol along with protocol buffers as the data-interchange format.

 - fsnotify: The project makes use of [fsnotify](https://github.com/fsnotify/fsnotify) to detect file-system changes and indexes them dynamically, thus making them avaiable for search across the entire network in real-time.

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to the project.

+## IRC Channel
+You can join the IRC channel `#diztl` on freenode to discuss more about the project.

 ## Authors
 - Sandeep Dasika